 We can’t predict if or when offers of public or community housing will be made.
 Offers of housing are affected by:

 the level of your housing needs compared to other people with higher and more urgent needs

 the number of properties in the areas you want to live in

 the number of vacant properties that become available (due to people moving out of public and community housing)

 your circumstances and needs being a good match to an available property

-the number of people who have the same or higher housing need in the same area as you, and who were approved before you and are a good match to the available property.
+the number of people who have the same or higher housing need in the same area as you, and whose applications were eligible before yours, and are a good match to the available property.

 If we don't offer you housing, we can still help you—you can talk with us about other housing options while you are on the housing register.

 While you’re on the housing register